w3f/polkadot-wiki/docs/learn/learn-wasm.md

 hard forking is slow, inefficient, and error prone due to the levels of offline coordination required, and thus, the propensity to bundle many upgrades into one large-scale event.

-By using Wasm in Substrate, the framework powering Polkadot, Kusama, and many connecting chains, the chains are given the ability to upgrade their runtime logic without hard forking.
+By using Wasm in Substrate (the framework powering Polkadot, Kusama, and many connecting chains), parachains are given the ability to upgrade their runtime (a chain's "business logic") without hard forking.

-Rather than encode the runtime (a chain's "business logic") in the nodes,
+Rather than encoding the runtime in the nodes,
 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} nodes contain a WebAssembly [execution host](learn-polkadot-host).
 They maintain consensus on a very low level and well-established instruction set.
-The {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}
-runtime is stored on the {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} blockchain itself.
 By deploying Wasm on-chain and having nodes auto-enact the new logic at a certain block height, upgrades can be small, isolated, and very specific.

+The {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} runtime is stored on the
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} blockchain itself.
 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} can upgrade its runtime by upgrading the logic stored on-chain, and removes the coordination challenge of requiring thousands of node operators to upgrade in advance of a given block number.
 Polkadot stakeholders propose and approve